-• There is a broadly defined ground of deportability specifically based on domestic violence offenses.
-8 USC 1227(a)(2)(E).
+The term "crime of domestic violence" is specifically defined in 8 USC \\$1227(a)(2)(E) to include:

-Deportability under 8 USC §1227(a)(2)(E).
-Conviction of a state or federal crime of domestic violence, stalking, or child abuse, neglect, or abandonment is a basis for deportation if the conviction occurred on or after September 30, 1996.
-8 USC \$1227(a)(2)(E).
-There is no analogous basis for inadmissibility.
-The term "crime of domestic violence" is specifically defined in the immigration statute to include any crime of violence (as defined in section 16 of title 18, United States Code) against a person committed by a current or former spouse of the person by an individual with whom the person shares a child in common, by an individual who is cohabitating with or has cohabited with the person as a spouse, by an individual similarly situated to a spouse of the person under the domestic or family violence laws of the jurisdiction where the offense occurs, or by any other individual against a person who is protected from the individual's acts under the domestic or family violence laws of the United States or any State, Indian tribal government, or unit of local government.
+any crime of violence (as defined in section 16 of title 18 [United States Code]) against a person committed by a current or former spouse of the person, by an individual with whom the person shares a child in common, by an individual who is cohabitating with or has cohabited with the person as a spouse, by an individual similarly situated to a spouse of the person under the domestic or family violence laws of the jurisdiction where the offense occurs, or by any other individual against a person who is protected from the individual's acts under the domestic or family violence laws of the United States or any State, Indian tribal government, or unit of local government.

-Thus, to be a domestic violence offense, the offense must (1) be a crime of violence defined under 18 USC §16, and (2) be committed against a victim with a certain relationship to the accused.
+Thus, to be a domestic violence offense, the offense must (1) be a crime of violence defined under 18 USC §16 and (2) be committed against a victim with a certain relationship to the accused.
 Neither felony/misdemeanor classification nor sentence is determinative.
 Because the definition incorporates state domestic violence law, the dating relationships that are included under California domestic violence law are also included in this definition.
+See §52.49 for alternative plea suggestions.